* CEO apologises for misconduct of people involved

 * Calls exhaust tests "unethical and repulsive"

-* Admits VW still has long way to go to regain trust (Adds more comments from CEO and background)
+* Admits VW still has long way to go to regain trust (Adds source on context of Steg's departure, background on VW sales)

 The report came more than two years after Volkswagen (VW) admitted to cheating U.S. diesel emissions tests, sparking the biggest business crisis in its history, and pledged sweeping changes to ensure such misconduct never happened again.